-- seen by the business community as a supportive place to test, develop and scale up new and innovative business models. - We want to harness our innovation capacity to grow new and exciting industries in our city. - We will use our business engagement processes including the Business Task Force, sectorbased roundtables discussions and one-to-one engagement to ensure that we understand the opportunities and challenges facing businesses in the city.
+- seen by the business community as a supportive place to test, develop and scale-up new and innovative business models. - We want to harness our innovation capacity to grow new and exciting industries in our city. - We will use our business engagement processes including the Business Task Force, sectorbased roundtable discussions and one-to-one engagement to ensure that we understand the opportunities and challenges facing businesses in the city.

-Southampton 3rd highest ranking city in the UK for good growth
+Southampton is the 3rd highest ranking English city for good growth